Razen04/AntennaFeed-Backend/README.md

 # AntennaFeed-Backend

 AntennaFeed-Backend is a Node.js backend server for fetching and processing articles and RSS feeds.
 It uses various libraries such as Express, Axios, Puppeteer, and Readability to fetch, parse, and process web content.
+This is made to serve the backend for my frontend project which you can find [here](https://github.com/Razen04/AntennaFeed).
 The server provides endpoints for:

 - Fetching and parsing articles from URLs using Readability and Puppeteer as a fallback.
 - Fetching RSS feeds and filtering articles based on publication date.